OfficialTeamUIX/UIX-Lite/README.md

 Please note that a modified console is required to run this project.
 However, we will leverage two decades of modification techniques to simplify the process for end users as much as possible.

-For more information and community support, join us on [Discord](https://discord.gg/xbox-scene).
+For more information and community support, join us in #teamuix on [Discord](https://discord.gg/xbox-scene).

 ## What is UIX Lite
 As stated in the title above UIX Lite is a collection of patches and XIP edits that adds some of the features of UIX to the stock 5960 MS Dash.